kmnguyen436/SITE-pre-work-memory-game/README.md

 it without help so I looked up solutions on google.
 I found quite a lot of posts on stackoverflow.com; however, none of the solutions didn’t seem to help at first.
 Luckily, I stumbled upon the right one after going through many different links and was able to get my program to work the way I wanted it to.
-    My last problem was figuring out how create random patterns for every new game.
+    Another problem was figuring out how create random patterns for every new game.
 It took me significantly less time than my first two problems, but I still had abit of trouble with it.
 I didn’t know why I was getting an error that said “Cannot read property ‘length’ of undefined.”
 I took a closer look at my code and realized I had forgotten to include the array input for my createPattern function.
 After that, I tested my program and to my surprise, it works!
+    My last problem was really strange.
+In the beginning, my audio was fine.
+All of a sudden, I couldn't hear anything anymore even though I didn't touch the audio codes.
+I decided to look at the console log and found a warning message that said "The AudioContext was not allowed to start."
+I searched this problem on google and found some more solutions and implemented it to my code and now it seems to be working fine.
+I still get the warning messages on console log though.
+I'm still not entirely sure what's going on with the audio.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) How do web developers keep their codes organized when there is a lot of code or functions to add?
 It seems really